Robinhood Strategies Robinhood Trading rating

 Robinhood Strategies Fees and Minimums

-Although a brokerage account at Robinhood has no fees and no minimums, a managed account is a different story.
+Although a brokerage account at Robinhood has no fees and no minimums, a managed account is a different matter.
 Robinhood requires a $50 deposit to open a Strategy account.
-Robinhood Strategies account has management fee of 0.25%.
-Both of these numbers are very good based on industry standards.
+Robinhood Strategies account has an annual management fee of 0.25%.
+Both of these figures are very competitive by industry standards.

-And Gold customers get an even better deal.
+And Gold customers get an even better arrangement.
 After reaching $100k in assets, the advisory fee drops to 0.00% (for balances above that level).

-To enable the algorithm to invest in stocks, an account balance of $500 is required.
+To allow the algorithm to invest in stocks, an account balance of $500 is required.

 Financial Planning

-Robinhood Strategies is a discount investment-advisory program.
-As such, it does not come with a human financial planner.
-This omission puts the robo program at a disadvantage compared to some other robo offerings out there, which have created hybrid automated-human investing services.
+Robinhood Strategies is a lower-cost investment-advisory program.
+As such, it does not include a human financial planner.
+This puts the robo program at a disadvantage compared with some other robo services, which have created hybrid automated-human investing programs.

 Advice from Robinhood Strategies is limited to the purchase and sale of securities in the automated account.
-There is no advice as to the deposit or withdrawal of funds or other related topics.
+There is no advice on deposits or withdrawals of funds or on other related matters.

 Limited Margin

 Every robo account opened through Robinhood Strategies is set up on a limited-margin basis.
-Margin is used so that the robot can buy and sell securities before trades have settled.
-There is no trading with leverage, however.
+Margin is used so the robot can buy and sell securities before trades have settled.
+There is no leveraged trading, however.

 Opening a Robo Account